ahmedhagag900/VendingMachineTask/README.md

 ## System Architecture
 - Used the clean/onion archituctre to implement the soultion.
 - Implement the CQRS pattern to sperate commands from queries.
-- Implement unit of work to ensure the data consistancy & intergraty.
+- Implement unit of work to ensure the data consistancy & integrity.

 ![onion](https://miro.medium.com/max/462/1*0Pg6_UsaKiiEqUV3kf2HXg.png)